Subscribe to updates

 Scrutiny Committee Work Programmes

-The Board was presented with reports detailing the planned work programmes for each of the scrutiny committees: Adult Care and Public Health, Children's and Culture, Community Safety, Environment, Growth, Health Scrutiny for Lincolnshire, and Highways and Transport.
-The Board was asked to note these programmes and ensure they were content with the planned activities.
+Nigel West, Head of Democratic Services and Statutory Scrutiny Officer, presented the work programmes for the various scrutiny committees, including Adult Care and Public Health, Children's and Culture, Community Safety, Environment, Growth, Health Scrutiny for Lincolnshire, and Highways and Transport.
+The Board was asked to note these programmes and confirm its satisfaction with them.
+The work programmes detail planned activities, contributors, and notes for each committee's upcoming meetings.

 Overview and Scrutiny Management Board Work Programme